What Is Smart Recovery?

 Is SMART Recovery For You?

-This form of recovery is a self-empowering group that encourages its participants to take charge of their lives through motivation, problem-solving, and creating a better lifestyle.
-The crux of SMART is not to work with an incurable disease, but rather to change human behavior.
+This form of recovery is a self-empowering group that encourages its participants to take charge of their lives through motivation, problem-solving and creating a better lifestyle.
+The crux of SMART is not to work with an incurable disease but to change human behavior.

-Whichever road to recovery you choose, help and support is available for you.
-We would love to provide you with more information as well as talk to you about addiction treatment programs and options at Orlando Recovery Center.
-Contact us today and let us help you find the best methods for you.
+Whatever road to recovery you choose, help and support are available.
+We would love to provide you with more information and talk to you about addiction treatment programs at Orlando Recovery Center Drug and Alcohol Rehab.
+Contact us today, and let us help find the best methods for you.